If we that find that an aged care worker or responsible person isn’t complying with their obligations, we will act.

 - ask you to do specific things, such as extra education or training

-How we protect your rights
+How we protect your information and your rights

 Before we make any decisions that affect you, we’ll:

-- help you understand the issues
+- help you understand the concern

 - give you a chance to ask questions and give us any other information